waaaaargh/HackerTree/README.md

 ## How to contribute

 When contributing, please keep in mind that the project is at a conceptual stage.
-Currently, we are collecting ideas and ressources, not building a platform.
+Currently, we are collecting ideas and resources, not building a platform.

-If you want to add your Ideas to the corresponding folder, using templates if one is in place.
+If you want to add your ideas to the corresponding folder, using templates if one is in place.